Many local groups and committees are involved in discussions on the airport's operation

 The trial will be approved by the CAA.
 It is being prepared according to the CAA requirements for trials described in CAP1616.

-How will stakeholders be engaged?
+How have stakeholders been engaged?

 How can I complain during the trial?